 Revelation 17:15, KJV

 Thus we see that by simply reading this entire chapter, we now know exactly what is meant by the phrase "many waters".
-If you are interested in acquiring a deeper understanding regarding my personal views regarding the possible identity of Babylon the Great, please refer to the series entitled "Revelation's Babylon the Great".
+If you are interested in acquiring a deeper understanding regarding my personal views regarding the possible identity of Babylon the Great, please refer to the series entitled "Who is Babylon the Great?".

 Amazingly, I have come across certain writers who -- despite the fact that John clearly informs us what the "many waters" represent -- offer other explanations.
 As I stated a moment ago, it is foolish -- and in fact, dangerous -- to try to force an interpretation, simply because that is what we want to believe.
 If we begin our study of God's Word with notions of what we already want to believe, then we are really just wasting our time, because we will only see what we want to see and nothing else.
 We will see and understand God's Word through interpretive filters of our own devising.